 We enjoyed a few nights out exploring downtown Oaxaca’s incredible food and bar scene.
 From our street camp in Barrio Xochimilco, we could walk 2km downhill into town.
 Then, we could either take a taxi back or make the trek on foot, which felt safe even late at night.
 On top of that, the neighborhood is also home to a number of fantastic, lesser-known restaurants and cafes.

 Overlanding Oasis, Tule

 Just outside the city of Oaxaca is the town of Santa María del Tule.
 Famous for its enormous and ancient Tree of Tule, it also has its own charm with local food markets, restaurants, festivals and activities.
 However, the true reason overlanders must stop by is the Overlander Oasis.
-This small overlanders camp close to the central market and famous tree welcomes overlanders from all over the world.
+This small overlanders camp is close to the central market and the famous tree welcomes overlanders from all over the world.

 We don’t normally like to pay to camp, but this place has an additional perk.
-Besides a safe, clean and comfortable overlanding camp, the owners Calvin and Leanne are also experts on everything overlanding.
-Therefore, this is the place to take care of any repairs, upgrades or full rebuilds for the rig.
+Besides a safe, clean, and comfortable overlanding camp, the owners Calvin and Leanne are also experts on everything overlanding.
+Therefore, this is the place to take care of any repairs, upgrades, or full rebuilds for the rig.
 If they don’t know how to fix it or make it, they know who does.

 Ready for a night off from overlanding?
 Oaxaca City has a great range of chic, boutique and unique hotels check out the latest deals at booking.com.